Frontier Research Institute for Interdisciplinary Sciences

 Frontier Researchers for Interdisciplinary Sciences Shoshi Program (FRIS Shoshi Program), Tohoku University

 The Frontier Researchers for Interdisciplinary Sciences Shoshi Program (FRIS Shoshi Program), Tohoku University, is a unique university-wide system for fostering young researchers at Tohoku University.
 This program was originally designed in 2006 as the "Shoshi Program" for fostering young researchers at Tohoku University.
 The word "Shoshi" comes from the Chinese classic "Mencius" and means "to have a high level of ambition," and was also the philosophy of the former Second Higher School, the predecessor of Tohoku University.
 After that, this program was taken over by the Frontier Research Institute for Interdisciplinary Sciences (FRIS), which was established in 2013, after being transferred to the International Advanced Research and Education Organization and Advanced Fusion Research Laboratory, Tohoku University.
 This program has developed as a young researcher fostering program with features such as international recruitment of fixed-term assistant professors for all fields, independent research environments, mentoring system, interdisciplinary researcher exchange, and career path support in cooperation with all university departments.
-More than 100 assistant professors have been appointed through this program, and more than 50 of them are actively working in higher education and research institutions in Japan and abroad including Tohoku University.
+More than 130 assistant professors have been appointed through this program, and more than 90 of them are actively working in higher education and research institutions in Japan and abroad including Tohoku University.
 The "Shoshi Program" has been renamed the "FRIS Shoshi Program" since FY2023, by adding "interdisciplinarity," which is one of the characteristics of the program.
+Moreover, following the designation of Tohoku University as a University for International Research Excellence, research environments and support for the advancement of Early-to-Mid-Career Researchers (EMCRs) in FRIS have undergone significant development.

 Initiatives in the "FRIS Shoshi Program"